 A very important meeting of the Gardens Corporation will be held on Monday evening, Oct.
-27, 8 o'clock, in the Church-inthe-Gardens.
+27, 8 o'clock, in the Church-in-the-Gardens.
 There will be reports of chairmen of committees as well as officers.
 Three directors will be elected to take the places of Judge John R. Davies, Walter D. Teague and Dr. Philip G. Cole, whose terms expire.
-According to the constitution, there is nothing to prevent their re-election.
+According to the constitution there is nothing to prevent their realection. tion, there is nothing to prevent their re-election.